 I stopped making lists like this and if I needed to jot things down I never allowed more than 10 things on the paper.
 I got realistic (“clean the entire house” with an expectation of perfection when I have 3 jobs and 2 busy kids was an unrealistic expectation and I was always setting myself up for failure and burnout.
 This is a practice in practice, I get better at it every day, I still will catch myself with old-school perfectionist tendencies, and then I am kind and patient with myself while I gently guide myself back to a place of slowing down.
 This allows me to honor time with myself to work on the other mindful practices that add value and joy to my days.

 Do you make time to play? to have fun?
 I had to relearn this.
 Since I had to-lists that were so long every day, I felt buried and like I was treading water to just keep up.
 I did not have “extra time” for things like playing and fun.
 I was on the go-go ride and was trapped in the daily grind.
-Again, with a forced shut down came some hard truths for me.
-Play? where did it go? have we forgotten its value? have we forgot how to play?
+Again, with a forced shutdown came some hard truths for me.
+Play? where did it go? have we forgotten its value? have we forgotten how to play?

-What happened to move throughout our lives around with a sense of wild and untamed freedom we once felt as children?
+What happened to moving throughout our lives around with a sense of wild and untamed freedom we once felt as children?
 Going out for fun and being silly instead of only going out for a sense of obligation.
 A mindful habit that will improve your life is introducing a lot more fun into your life.
 What this looks like is unique to each one of us (singing, dancing, creative outlets you love, etc).
 Find ways lovely to let your hair down and be open to inviting fun back into your life.

 10. Setting Healthy Boundaries

 Boom!
 I had to make this one #10 on our Mindful Habits list.
-Not only was this a work in progress for myself but this is by far one of the biggest barriers that my clients come to work with me for.
+Not only was this a work in progress for me but this is by far one of the biggest barriers that my clients come to work with me for.
 We give so much of ourselves to other people and things that don’t always give us the same in return.
 These are one-sided relationships where you are always giving from your cup but your cup is not being refilled in the same way.
 I talk with my clients about ‘energy currency, if you are giving XYZ amounts of energy into a thing/person every day, all you got, but in return you feel like you maybe occasionally only get X…. then it’s time for some healthy boundaries.

 Each of us has a set of boundaries that we know serve u, but many people find they rarely implement them or hold their ground when the boundaries are truly being tested.
 Ask yourself some clarifying questions to support you in establishing these boundaries:

-- Are there certain topics of conversation that you no longer are willing to engage because you feel they are emotionally triggering?
+- Are there certain topics of conversation that you no longer are willing to engage in because you feel they are emotionally triggering?
 Tell the person who is talking about it.

 - Are there times of the day you don’t want to be answering emails?
 Set up an automatic really for those hours.